12 of the Best Resources for Teaching Children to Code

 Why should children learn how to code?

-Knowing how to code is a massive advantage because if we don’t have coders then things will soon come to a grinding halt!
-Coding is central to so many jobs such as web designers, software developers, robotic engineers and cybersecurity but also for professional fields that have yet to be invented.
+Knowing how to code is a massive advantage because, without coders, things soon would come to a grinding halt!
+Coding is central to so many jobs today - web designers, software developers, robotic engineers and cybersecurity experts - but even people like researchers, skilled tradespeople and businesspeople can command better salaries if they can code.
+And that’s before we even touch on the jobs of the future, that are yet to be invented.

-5. Coding teaches perseverance: debugging (editing and improving) drives determination and resilience by teaching children to keep searching for a solution whenever they encounter an obstacle.
-It normalises mistake-making as learning.
+- Coding teaches perseverance: debugging (editing and improving) drives determination and resilience by teaching children to keep searching for a solution when they encounter an obstacle.
+It normalises mistake-making as a simple part of the learning process.

-7. Coding builds literacies: coding is like learning a family of second languages and supports a range of processing skills.
+- Coding builds literacies: coding is like learning a second language and supports a whole range of processing skills.

-8. Coding is a transferable: coding and maths go hand-in-hand but learning to code supports learning in subjects across the curriculum.
+- Coding is a transferable skill: coding and maths go hand in hand but learning to code supports learning in subjects across the curriculum not just maths.

-10. Coding supports collaboration: teamwork and social skills can be developed through coding as it enables children to work creatively together.
+- Coding supports collaboration: teamwork and social skills can be developed through coding, enabling children to work creatively together.

 When taught properly, coding can be very engaging, teaching a range of skills in a relatable way but there aren’t many of us that are confident coders and teaching children to code is daunting.